-When air gets crisp and leaves start falling, the holiday season can be felt waiting just around the corner.
-It’s generally agreed that October is the domain of all things Autumn and Halloween related, but once the calendar turns to November, the lines between other holidays aren’t always so clear.
+When the air gets crisp and leaves start falling, the holiday season can be felt waiting just around the corner.
+It’s generally agreed that October is the domain of all things Autumn- and Halloween-related, but once the calendar turns to November, the lines between other holidays aren’t always so clear.

-The annual debate of when it’s appropriate to decorate, celebrate, or even think about Christmas decorations can be a bit contentious.
+The annual debate of when should you put your Christmas decorations up can be a bit debatable.
 Should you set up your tree before Thanksgiving?
 Only decorate it on Christmas Eve?
 How soon is too soon, and when does waiting patiently turn into just decorating at the last minute?

-So to help settle the debate, we went in search of every opinion on it we could find on the matter – and then tried to make sense of it.
+So to help settle the debate on the best time to put up a Christmas tree, we went in search of every opinion on it we could find on the matter—and then tried to make sense of it.
 Turns out there are a few different answers depending on how and why you celebrate Christmas.